Jankie-codes/WorkoutLogApp/README.md

 - As a user, I want to be able to save my previous workout data to file (if I so choose).
 - As a user, I want to be able to load my previous workout data from file (if I so choose).

-## Instructions for Grader
+# Instructions for Grader

-- You can generate the first required action related to adding sets to a workout by clicking the "Add set" button on the sidebar, filling in information for the exercise, weight, reps, and date, and clicking the "Add set" button below to process the information.
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the "Add set" button on the sidebar on the left, filling in information for the exercise, weight, reps, and date, then clicking the "Add set" button below all the text fields to process the information and attempt to add a new set to the workout log.
+Red text showing an error message will appear if any of the inputs are invalid.
+However, if all inputs are valid, the app will either add the set to an existing workout on the given date, or (if a workout does not exist yet on that date) create a new workout on the given date and add the given set to it.
+Keep in mind that the app ensures that only one workout can exist for each day.
--
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking "view PR history" on the sidebar on the left, then filling in the "choose an exercise" text field with one of the given exercises listed on the right and pressing enter.
+Doing this will display a list of all the sets added which were a new strength record (PR) for the given exercise, along with the date they were performed, the weight lifted, the number of reps, and the set's theoretical one rep max.
+- You can locate my visual component by running main and opening the app, which will display a splash screen that includes a logo, text thanking the user for using the app, and loading text.
+- You can save the state of my application by clicking the "save workout log" button on the sidebar on the left.
+- You can reload the state of my application by clicking the "load workout log" button on the sidebar on the left.